pouryare/udemy-course-recommendation/README.md

 ## Deployment Options

-There are three ways to use this application:
+There are four ways to deploy and use this application:

 1. **Run Locally**:
    - Navigate to the `app` directory: `cd app`